Do you get ear pain during flight? Here’s how I’ve learned to manage my pain through dozens of flights.

-That is, until a flight attendant told Mike how to avoid this ear pain during a flight.
+That is, until a flight attendant told Mike how to avoid this ear pain during flight.

 Since then, I’ve uncovered my own ways of avoiding ear pain while flying, especially while flying congested!

-Clearing Up Your Sinuses to Avoid Ear Pain During Flight
+Best Tip to Avoid Ear Pain During Flight: Clear Sinuses

 The tip that the flight attendant gave to Mike about relieving airplane ear pain was by far the best tip we’ve gotten about this.
 She recommended us using a sinus spray to clear up our sinuses before we flew.
 This changed up everything!